aahnik/sem1-c-sessions/README.md

-# live
+# sem1-cp-sessions

-The code that I write during various live sessions or streams.
+The code that I wrote during the live stream of solution of Programming Assignments (of Computer Programming in C course) during my sem1 of Btech.